Florida Expungements and Sealings

 Q5.
 Who can see expunged criminal records in Florida?

 A5.
 Both an expungement and a sealing of records require the court, state attorney, and the law enforcement agencies to remove all information regarding the arrest from the public view.
 A Court Order is necessary before a court record can be unsealed after a sealing or expungement has taken place.
 After a record has been sealed or expunged the person can lawfully deny the arrest occurred.
 However, there are several exceptions to the ability to deny the arrest.
-They are found on FDLE's website.
+I have those exceptions listed on my exceptions page.

-KEY POINTS: The difference between sealing and expunging is semantic.
-There really is not a difference from your stand-point.
+KEY POINTS: The difference between sealing and expunging is small.
 However, one or the other has to be done before any protections will apply.
 The actual difference concerns how the affected agencies must deal with your records - whether they must be destroyed (expunged) or made confidential (sealed).

 Q6.
 Is there a time requirement before I can seal or expunge my Florida criminal arrest history (criminal record)?

 A6.
-No. So long as your case disposition is completed your criminal record history can be sealed or expunged.
-Your disposition is completed when you are no longer under any conditions of the court.
+No. So long as your case is completed your criminal record history can be sealed or expunged.
+Your disposition is completed when you are no longer under any supervisory conditions of the court (your probation is completed).

 KEY POINTS: But the State can have you waive your ability to have your record sealed or expunged.
 Usually this occurs if you agree to enter a pretrial diversion program.
-Usually the delay is three years but each pretrial diversion contract should be read thoroughly before signing.
+Usually the delay is a few years and each pretrial diversion contract should be read thoroughly before signing.

 Q7.
 I pled to an offense.
 Can I still have the criminal record expunged?

 A7.
-You cannot have it expunged because it was not dropped or dismissed prior to trial or if you were acquitted after a trial.
+You cannot have it expunged because it was not dropped or dismissed prior to trial.
 However you may qualify to have your case sealed if adjudication was withheld.

 Q8.
 Can I seal or expunge my Florida criminal record on my own?

 A8.
 Yes.
-The court system in this country allows for people to represent themselves (pro se).
+You can always represent yourself.
 However, no one but an attorney can give you legal advice regarding the procedures and law of a sealing or expungement.
-Sometimes judges become frustrated by pro se litigants because they must remain neutral and therefore must refrain from appearing partial or biased and, hence, cannot help you.
 The opposing party on a criminal record sealing or expungement petition is the State of Florida represented by the Office of the State Attorney.

 KEY POINTS: If time is of the essence - hire an attorney.
-Expunging a criminal record takes on average 5 to 9 months.
+Expunging a criminal record takes on average 6 to 9 months.
 There are very easy mistakes that can be made that can quickly double the amount of time.
-The Certificate of Eligibility is only good for one year.
-Hire an attorney that knows what he is doing - me.

 Q9.
 Once started how long does an expungement take for the criminal record to be removed from public view?

-KEY POINTS: Once the Order has been processed your record is no longer "public."
+KEY POINTS: Once the Order has been processed your record is no longer a public record.
 However, right now there are private companies that collect "public" records to sell.
-It takes them about 6-12 months to cycle through the system and "lose" your criminal record once it has been sealed or expunged.
-We have no control over these private companies whose defense is always "it's a public record" (once sealed or expunged a criminal record is no longer a public record).
-You may have a claim for monetary losses if your sealed or expunged record information is released by one of these companies.
+It takes them about 6-12 months to cycle through the system and remove your criminal record once it has been sealed or expunged.

 Q10.
 What if FDLE denies my application for a "Certificate of Eligibility?"

 A10.
-This is another reason to seek the advice of an attorney beforehand.
-First, you are out the $75 you sent to FDLE.
-Second, there are legitimate reasons FDLE would deny a Certificate of Eligibility.
-They may deny it because the offense is barred from being expunged or sealed or it may be denied due to a procedural error that may be correctable if you know what you are doing.
-We provide our clients with legal services to obtain Certificates of Eligibility that by all accounts should be issued.
-We also advise our clients of potential reasons why FDLE would not issue a Certificate of Eligibility before they spend the $75.
+There are legitimate reasons FDLE would deny a Certificate of Eligibility.
+They may deny it because the offense is barred from being expunged or sealed or it may be denied due to a procedural error that may be correctable.

 Q11.
-Why should I hire your law Office over a local office?
+Why should I hire your law Office over another?

 Q12.
 Are Juvenile criminal records automatically expunged?

 A12.
-Yes and no. If a juvenile commits a non-violent crime and commits no further criminal act then at age 24 the juvenile record is destroyed.
-However, the FDLE has interpreted the law in such a way that they have been selling juvenile records to private companies.
+Yes and no. All juvenile records are not public records.
+If a juvenile commits a non-violent crime and commits no further criminal act then at age 24 the juvenile record is destroyed and therefore technically expunged.
+However, the FDLE has interpreted the law in such a way that for many years they have been selling juvenile records to private companies.
 Even though a juvenile record is not a public record in Florida, the companies that buy the information will sell it to employers and others that pay for their services.

-The good thing is that now the legislature allows for juveniles to expunge records that go through qualified diversion programs without using up that persons one "sealing" or "expungement."
-This process must be commenced within 6 months of completion of the diversion program.
-Additionally, I now recommend that juveniles and their parents seriously consider sealing or expunging their record if the first option is not available.
+The good thing is that now the legislature allows for juveniles to expunge records that go through diversion programs without using up that persons one "sealing" or "expungement."
+This process must be commenced within 12 months of completion of the diversion program.

 Q13.
 How many times can a person have his or her Florida criminal record expunged or sealed?

 A13.
-Under Florida law only once - unless he/she had a record expunged as a juvenile through a qualified diversion program.
+Under Florida law only one arrest or series of arrests related to a single bad act - unless he/she had a record expunged as a juvenile through a diversion program.
 Additionally, mistaken arrests may be administratively expunged without using your one opportunity.

 Q14.
 Can Florida driving records be sealed or expunged?